Letters from Lodi

 Terroir: Grenache noir (a.k.a., Garnacha)

 Terroir is also the reason why we are seeing an uptick in the black-skinned Grenache grape; not just in Lodi, but all over California.
-Simple reason: because most of coastal California and Lodi are characterized by a Mediterranean climate, and Grenache is a grape that absolutely thrives in these circumstances.
+Simple reason: most of coastal California and Lodi is characterized by a Mediterranean climate, and Grenache is a grape that thrives in these circumstances.
 It is the reason why Grenache is, for instance, the primary grape in the famous red blends of Châteauneuf-du-Pape, but is not to be found in Bordeaux or Burgundy.
-It would fail to ripen with consistency if grown in Bordeaux and Burgundy, but in the warm, sunny climate of Southern France it ripens with ease, yielding beautifully fragrant wines with unexpected spice (most often, like black pepper) qualities.
+It would fail to ripen with consistency if grown in Bordeaux and Burgundy, but in the warm, sunny climate of Southern France, it ripens with ease, yielding beautifully fragrant wines with unexpected spice (most often, like black pepper) qualities.

 2021 Grenache cluster samples going into (bottles depicted) Acquiesce Rosé, Bokisch Garnacha, McCay Cellars Grenache, Enfield Wine Co.
 Grenache, and Klinker Brick Grenache.

 The oldest existing plantings in Lodi date back to the 1940s (in Manassero Vineyard), but most of the Grenache/Garnacha in Lodi vineyards today was planted in the late 1990s or after.
 Two prime examples of Lodi Grenache are the McCay Cellars' Abba Vineyard, grown in the Mokelumne River AVA, and the Bokisch Vineyards' Terra Alta Vineyard grown in the Clements Hills AVA.
 Small artisanal producers such as Jeff Runquist Wines and Enfield Wine Co. are now having success with Lodi-grown Grenache.
-Klinker Brick has recently come out with its own varietal bottling, and in 2021 Maître de Chai Wine has produced an Abba Vineyard Grenache described as a wine "we couldn't be happier with."
+Klinker Brick has recently come out with its own varietal bottling, and in 2021 Maître de Chai Wine produced an Abba Vineyard Grenache described as a wine "we couldn't be happier with."